alexianichola/game_of_life/README.md

 Arbore_creat ensures that the rules are applied in a specific order, and preordine populates the tree.

   There are three versions of Task 3:
 - The first version works with arrays and uses the functions listed above — this version works correctly for the entire tree.
+Commit: "Task 3 update"
 - The second version uses lists — it does not work properly, stopping after the sixth node.
+Commit: "Task 3 using lists"
 - The third version tries to use lists based on the array version from Task 2 — this version also stops after the sixth tree node and does not function fully.
+Commit: "New approach on Task 3"

 ## Task 4
 ### Functions: